CheckoutFinland/psp-api/docs/migration-guide.md

     * SVG icons provided
     * Payment methods have a `group` attribute which allows easy grouping for improved user experience
   * No support for redirect, JSON document contains URL to hostead payment gateway, ie. payments must be initialized with a server-to-server call.
-  * Checkout Finland transaction IDs are UUIDs and are used eg. for refunds or payment status queries
+  * Payment API transaction IDs are UUIDs and are used eg. for refunds or payment status queries
   * Swedish payments use correct language code (`SV`)
   * Payload for shop-in-shop payments pretty much the same as for normal payments
   * Correct HTTP status codes and understandable error replies in JSON format